albert-college-ics3u/final-project-2018/README.md

 You could create a Jupyter notebook that uses programming ideas concepts to describe ideas you have learned in your **mathematics** or **science** courses.

-**Note:**  If you have another idea, just get it **approved by Mr. Guse**.
-You may find that your project requires you to **learn something new** that we haven’t covered in our class.
+**Note:**  You may find that your project requires you to **learn something new** that we haven’t covered in our class.
 If that is the case, just ask Mr. Guse for assistance in getting this idea implemented.